eamsdev/MiniBlog/src/assets/posts/6_20230503_OAuth_DotNet_React.md

 ## What about the front end?

 The good news is, because the server manages the OAuth flow entirely and switches to cookie authentication once the user is signed in, no changes are technically required.
-This is because as far as the front end is concerned, the user who signed in using Github is no different to the native users.
+This is because as far as the front end is concerned, the user who signed in using Github is no different to native users.

 ## Seeing it work in action